FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Simplifying or separating the form CRUD logic.
 - Implement typescript with SWC.
 - If need arises implement user tracking
-- Comments section cann now be put ..
-Simple CRUD applications with database and sorting based on unit etc
+- Comments section can now be built and allocated a space on the dashboard(We go the tools ready)

 ### USING COMPONENT LIBRARIES ( MY GOLDEN RULE )